Trusted WordPress tutorials, when you need them most.

 For detailed instructions, see our tutorial on how to automatically add WordPress products in Google Shopping.

 We hope this article helped you learn how to easily add the GTIN, ISBN, and MPN schema in WooCommerce and WordPress.
-You may also want to see our tutorial on how to add FAQ schema in WordPress and our expert picks for the best WordPress schema markup plugins.
+You may also want to see our tutorial on how to add your WordPress site to Google Search Console and our expert picks for the best WordPress schema markup plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.